 Take a virtual tour (link is external)of the SCTL

 RMP’s Therapeutic Challenge Award

 In 2014, Dr. Kapil Bharti at the National Eye Institute (NEI) received a four-year Therapeutic Challenge Award to move his research beyond the pilot stage toward the clinical use.
-Dr. Bharti is developing a stem-cell based therapy to treat age-related macular degeneration (AMD), a leading cause of blindness in the elderly.
+Dr. Bhart developed a stem-cell based therapy to treat age-related macular degeneration (AMD), a leading cause of blindness in the elderly.
 Since receiving the award, Dr. Bharti and his research team developed a novel iPSC-based therapy to prevent blindness in animal models of retinal degeneration.
-In 2019, Dr. Bharti is expected to submit an Investigational New Drug (IND) application with the U.S. Food and Drug Administration to test the safety of the novel iPSC-based therapy in a Phase I clinical trial for AMD.
+In 2020, Dr. Bharti launched Phase I clinical trial to test the safety of the novel iPSC-based therapy for AMD.

 RMP-Generated Induced Pluripotent Stem Cell (iPSC) Lines

 Early in the program, RMP developed a clinical-grade iPSC line that meets current good manufacturing practices (cGMPs) and 14 research-grade iPSC lines to help translate iPSC-based approaches into clinical applications.
-These resources are available to the scientific community through RUCDR Infinite Biologics at Rutgers University.
+These resources are available to the scientific community through RUCDR Infinite Biologics at Rutgers University (link is external).
 View the catalogue of RMP-generated iPSC lines at https://commonfund.nih.gov/stemcells/lines.